TheKeyblader/Enx.OpenIddict.RavenDB/README.md

 | `OpenIddictRavenDBScope` | Name, DisplayName, DisplayNames, Description, Descriptions, Properties, Resources |
 | `OpenIddictRavenDBToken` | ApplicationId, AuthorizationId, CreationDate, ExpirationDate, Payload, Properties, RedemptionDate, ReferenceId, Status, Subject, Type |

+## Roadmap

+The library is currently in pre-release.
+Version **1.0** will be published once end-to-end scenario tests (authorization code flow, client credentials, token introspection, etc.) are in place and passing.

+Contributions to the test suite are especially welcome.

 ## Contributing

 Contributions are welcome.
 Please open an issue before submitting a pull request for significant changes.